-ON THIS PAGE: You will read about the scientific research being done to learn more about this type of cancer and how to treat it.
-To see other pages, use the menu.
+ON THIS PAGE: You will read about the scientific research being done to learn more about vaginal cancer and how to treat it.
+Use the menu to see other pages.

 Doctors are working to learn more about vaginal cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.